MNeMoNiCuZ/ComfyUI-mnemic-nodes/README.md

 ### Settings
 **model**: Choose from a drop-down one of the available models.
 The list need to be manually updated when they add additional models.
-Currently supports `mixtral-8x7b-32768`, `llama2-70b-4096`, `llama3-8b-8192` and `gemma-7b-it`.

 **preset**: This is a dropdown with a few preset prompts, the user's own presets, or the option to use a fully custom prompt.
 See examples and presets below.